Biographies Characteristics Analysis

 15. Austria was the first country to use postcards.

-16. 10 percent of the Russian government's income comes from the sale of vodka.
+16. 10 percent of the Russian government's revenue comes from the sale of vodka.

 18. All 14 mountains that are higher than 8000 meters are in Asia.

-19. The highest mountain in the world with its foot at the bottom of the ocean is Mauna Kea in Hawaii.
+19. The most high mountain in the world with a foot on the ocean floor is Mauna Kea in Hawaii.
 Its height is 10203 m, but only 4205 m are above sea level.

-20. In Korea, it is considered impolite to keep your hands behind your back or in your pockets.
+20. In Korea, it is considered tactless to keep your hands behind your back or in your pockets.

 21. In Brazil, pulling down the lower eyelid of the right eye means that the listener doubts what you are saying.

-22. The full name of Los Angeles is "El Pueblo de Nuestra Señora la Reina de los Angeles de Porsiuncula" and can be shortened to 3.63% of the original size: "LA".
+22. The full name of Los Angeles is "El Pueblo de Nuestra Señora la Reina de Los Angeles de Porciuncula" and can be reduced to 3.63% of the original size: "LA".

-23. In 1980, there was only one country in the world that did not have telephones - Bhutan.
+23. In 1980, there was only one country in the world where there were no telephones - Bhutan.

-24. The character Donald Duck has been banned in Finland because he doesn't wear pants.
+24. The character Donald Duck was banned in Finland because he doesn't wear pants.

-27. 5% of Canadians don't know the first 7 words of the Canadian anthem, but know the first 9 of the American anthem.
+27. 5% of Canadians don’t know the first 7 words of the Canadian anthem, but they know the first 9 words of the American anthem.

-28. The Matami tribe of West Africa play football with a human skull.
+28. The West African Matami tribe plays football with a human skull.

-29. The state of Papua New Guinea includes the islands of New Britain and New Ireland.
+29. Part of the state of Papua New Guinea includes the islands of New Britain and New Ireland.

-30. Montpelier, the capital of the state of Vermont, is the only state capital in the United States that does not have a single McDonald's.
+30. The capital of Vermont, Montpelier, is the only state capital in the United States without a single McDonald's.

 35. In May 1948, two New Zealand volcanoes, Ruapehu and Ngauruhoe, erupted simultaneously.

-36. Unlike most African nations, Ethiopia has never been a European colony.
+36. Unlike most African nations, Ethiopia was never a European colony.

-37. Lebanon is the only country in the Middle East that does not have deserts.
+37. Lebanon is the only state in the Middle East without deserts.

-38. The city of Hong Kong ranks first in the world in terms of the number of Rolls-Royce cars.
+38. The city of Hong Kong ranks first in the world in the number of Rolls-Royce cars.

-39. There are only two landlocked countries in South America: Bolivia and Paraguay.
+39. There are only two countries in South America that do not have access to the ocean: Bolivia and Paraguay.

 41. In the town of Calama, located in the Chilean Atacama Desert, it never rains.

-42. The widest street in the world is located in Brasilia (Street "Monumental Axis", width - 250 meters).
+42. The widest street in the world is located in Brasilia (Monumental Axis street, width - 250 meters).

-43. The inhabitants of the island of Lesvos are called lesbians and lesbians, not lesbians and lesbians.
+43. Residents of the island of Lesbos are called lesboians and lesbosians, rather than lesbians and lesbians.

 44. The Red Sea is the warmest sea on Earth.